HW-Lee/ImageCodec/README.md

 - Matlab [**recommended**] or YUV viewer

 	Note that Windows has not been tested yet, so it might take lots of time encoding an image.
-Please wait for it, thanks.
+Please wait for it, thanks. <br/>
+	If you are trying to run this project on the platform other than Mac OSX, please make sure your executable (.out, .exe) is in the directory `/ImageCodec/`

 ## Project Structure
 - Root: `/ImageCodec/`
 - Code: `/ImageCodec/code/`, `/ImageCodec/libs/`
 - Data: `/ImageCodec/data/`
 - Generated: `/ImageCodec/results/`
-- Executable (Mac OSX supported only): `/ImageCodec/executable/`
 - Report: `/ImageCodec/report/`

 	Note that if user does not arrange files followed the structure mentioned above, it might cause some unknown errors.